mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Concurrency
 Performing and executing multiple tasks and processes at the same time.
-Let's define 5 tasks {T1, T2, T3, T4, T5} where each will take 10 seconds.
-If we execute these 5 tasks in sequence, then it will take about 50 seconds, while if we execute all of them in parallel, then the whole thing will take about 10 seconds.
+Let's define `5` tasks `{T1, T2, T3, T4, T5}` where each task will take `10` seconds.
+If we execute these `5` tasks in sequence (one-after-another), then it will take about `50 (= 5 x 10)` seconds, while if we execute all of them in parallel (all of these `5` tasks at the same time), then the whole thing will take about `10` seconds.
 Cluster computing enables concurrency and parallelism.

 <a class="top-link hide" href="#top">↑</a>